cnc45333/cs1302-ce27-1/README.md

    We reccommend keeping the groups small.
 Some steps in this exercise need be done by each group member individually.

-1. **Indivually:** Make sure that you have done the following:
+1. **Individually:** Make sure that you have done the following:

    1. [Setup your Free GitHub Pro Account](https://github.com/cs1302uga/cs1302-tutorials/blob/master/github-setup.md#setting-up-an-account)

    1. [Setup your SSH Keys on Nike and GitHub](https://github.com/cs1302uga/cs1302-tutorials/blob/master/github-setup.md#setting-up-ssh-keys)

-1. **Individully:** If you haven't already done this in a previous exercise, setup your Git username and email on Nike by modifiying and executing the commands below.
+1. **Individually:** If you haven't already done this in a previous exercise, setup your Git username and email on Nike by modifiying and executing the commands below.
    When setting the `user.name` property, please provide your name as it appears on eLC and Athena.
 If you have a preferred name, then you may include it in parentheses.
 For the